Home » Uncategorized » Joseph – Rustic Crochet Nativity CAL

 Join Bittersweet Heather.

-You will be working the back, with will be turning, instead of working all around the circle.
+From here, you will work in turning rows, instead of working all around the circle.

 The ends of the cloak tend to curl a tad, so you can wet block it if you need.
 I secured it to Joseph’s head with a small dab of hot glue in each bottom corner (I know my kids will play with all the accessories and undoubtedly lose something, so I am nipping that in the bud).